Cooke/graphql-solid-dotnet/README.md

 ## Usage with ASP.NET Core

-See the [integration tests](https://github.com/Cooke/graphql-plain-dotnet/tree/master/test/Cooke.GraphQL.AutoTests/IntegrationTests) for more in-depth examples or how to use the library without ASP.NET Core.
+See the [integration tests](https://github.com/Cooke/graphql-plain-dotnet/tree/master/test/Cooke.GraphQL.AutoTests/IntegrationTests) for more in-depth examples on how to use the library with and without ASP.NET Core.

-Define query class:
+Define a query class:
 ```C#
 public class Query {
     // Dependency injection in query constructor